-Other questions...
+Other questions..

-- More years of school?
-How am I going to convince my mom to pay for that? - 1.
-Believe it or not, in graduate school your tuition is paid for you - 2.
-Even better... you are often PAID a salary to take classes and do research! - Compare to law-school which is about \$250k in loans
+• More years of school?
+How am I going to convince my mom to pay for that?

+1. Believe it or not, in graduate school your tuition is paid for you

+2. Even better... you are often given a salary to take classes and do research!
+Compare to Law school or Med school which can be about \$250k in loans